 The Insider Podcast That’s Red and Blue Without the Black and Blue

-Because reaching across the aisle isn’t working in Washington, former White House speechwriters Mary Kate Cary (R, George H. W. Bush) and Paul Orzulak (D, Bill Clinton) reached across the dial to create the podcast Bipodisan.
-Mary Kate and Paul respectfully bring the left and the right together to discuss the issues dividing America – politics, culture, global events, sports, and everything else in the news.
+Because reaching across the aisle isn’t working in Washington, former White House speechwriters Mary Kate Cary (R, George H. W. Bush) and Stephen Krupin (D, Barack Obama) reached across the dial to create the podcast Bipodisan.
+Mary Kate and Steve respectfully bring the left and the right together to discuss the issues dividing America – politics, culture, global events, sports, and everything else in the news.

 Available on iTunes, Google Play and Stitcher, Bipodisan is a rare opportunity to hear from those who spent time in the Oval Office with Presidents and their closest advisors.
 The podcast features provocative guests, including other Presidential Speechwriters, who are engaged at the highest levels after leaving the White House and live at the intersection of policy, politics, communications, message, and strategy.